Fisayo24/enterprise-cloud-security-guardrails/monitoring/![Monitoring Architecture](./README.md

-# Monitoring Module
+## Monitoring

-This section handles logging and monitoring for the cloud environment.
+The monitoring module provides visibility into the cloud environment using AWS CloudWatch.

+It enables centralized logging, auditing, and alerting to ensure security and operational awareness.

+### Key Features
+- CloudWatch Log Groups for centralized logging
+- Log retention policies
+- Monitoring for security and compliance

-## Architecture
+### Architecture

 ![Monitoring Architecture](./monitoring-architecture.png)

-## Description

-This module uses AWS CloudWatch to collect logs and monitor system activity.
-It helps ensure visibility, auditing, and security across the infrastructure.

-## Components
-- CloudWatch Log Groups
-- Log retention policies
-- Centralized logging